Feelings Are Your Worst Enemy

 Feelings have a personality

 But how do you get over that?
 How do you get control over your emotions?
-The first step is knowing that the flesh wants to be in control?
-The flesh is not going to be happy unless it gets its way.
-It’s easier to give in to your flesh than to say no to your flesh, your feelings.
+The first step is knowing that your feelings want to be in control.

 But, deep down, if you listen closely, your Spirit will tell you no. Your Spirit will tell you that what you ate was enough.
 It will tell you to control yourself.